-While the waiver case manager was working with Calvin on those aspects of his transition, the transition coordinator was helping Calvin with many other aspects of the move.
 Through the Older Adults Waiver, Calvin had access to transition funds to pay for his security deposit and basic items like linens, furniture, and dishes.
 Through the MFP Demonstration, Calvin had access to supplemental services including a food card, some flexible funds, and transportation funds.
 Calvin needed to use transportation funds to pay for specialized transportation to the mall, where he shopped with the transition coordinator for his household goods.
 Calvin was able to pick out his furniture, sheets, and towels and arrange for a delivery date.
-The transition coordinator handled the payment for these items through the Transition Center.
-He also received help to hook up his phone and utility services from the Transition Center.
+The transition coordinator handled the payment for these items and helped to hook up his phone and utility services.
 He used some of his flexible funds to pay for an old utility bill that went unpaid when he lost his apartment.